DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

 }
 ```

-### Token-based Authorization for Print and Export Operations in ASP.NET Core
+### Token-based Authorization for Print and Export Operations

 Print and export operations require that you handle the [OnExport](https://docs.devexpress.com/XtraReports/DevExpress.AspNetCore.Reporting.WebDocumentViewer.WebDocumentViewerClientSideEventsBuilder.OnExport(System.String)) client-side event to pass the access token: